Why Was My Credit Card Declined?

 Did your recent travels involve staying at a hotel or using a rental car company?
 If so, these businesses may have placed a hold on your card to cover potential costs related to your stay or rental.
 If your balance plus the hold amount approaches your card limit, subsequent purchases could get declined until the business removes the hold.

-Sometimes credit card companies decline a purchase on your card for your own protection.
-This happens when your card becomes exposed to fraudulent activity either in-store or online.
+Sometimes credit card companies decline a purchase on your card that appears to be suspicious.
+This happens when your card becomes exposed to potentially fraudulent activity either in-store or online.
 To prevent unauthorized purchases, the company may freeze your account.

 Sometimes credit card companies initiate a card limit decrease and then provide you with notice of the new credit line.
 Your credit card could be refused if you attempt to make a purchase that pushes your balance over the new, lower limit.